From Enslavement to Obliteration

 From Enslavement to Obliteration is the second studio album by English grindcore band Napalm Death, released in 1988.
 It is the final studio album with vocalist Lee Dorrian and guitarist Bill Steer, and the first to feature bassist Shane Embury, the band's longest-tenured member to date.
 A remastered version was released on 2 April 2012.
 Loudwire put it on the list of the 10 best metal albums of 1988.
+It is one of the first albums to mix deep guttural growl vocals and high screeches with blast beats.

 Background

 The album's lyrical themes cover a variety of social and political topics, including misogyny/sexism ("It's a M.A.N.S World" and "Inconceivable?"), animal rights ("Display to Me…"), racism ("Unchallenged Hate"), materialism ("Private Death"), and anti-capitalism ("From Enslavement to Obliteration" and "Make Way!").
 The album calls for social change, as seen in the song "Uncertainty Blurs the Vision," quoting Rudimentary Peni at the song's conclusion.

 Shane Embury retrospectively commented on the band's progression up until From Enslavement to Obliteration in Kerrang! magazine:

 It was a good experience but it was a brief one.
 Back in those days albums were recorded very quickly – we recorded the album in about six days and I think it cost about £800.
 In the early days in the very beginning before I joined, it was more of a crust punk band really but it was a natural progression, I think, to get faster and faster.
 Scum created a buzz and by the time we did FETO, we just wanted to push it as far as we could and as fast as possible.
 We weren't really consciously trying to break any rules but we weren't paying any attention to them either.
 If we wanted to do a song that was going to be 20 seconds long then we'd do it – we didn't think there was any reason not to.
 The vocals for us went hand-in-hand with the distorted bass guitar, distorted guitars and hyper-fast drumming.